 If you are a permanent resident of the U.S., your “green card” can demonstrate your identify and your right to work in the U.S.

-If you are an international student studying in the U.S. on an F1 or J1 visa, you’ll need to obtain work authorization prior to arriving in Orlando or Anaheim.
 You also will need to prove your identification – perhaps by showing your passport or student ID card.

 Your first day as a cast member